rust-lang/rustc-perf/collector/benchmarks/README.md

   utilities.
 Uses huge `match` statements that stress the compiler in unusual ways.
 - **webrender**: A web renderer.
 Used by Firefox and Servo.
-- **webrender-wrench**: WebRender's test bench.
-An executable pulling in large dependencies.

 ## Secondary